-- How much instructional time is spent building students' writing skills over the course of the school year? - How frequently do students engage in evidence-based writing requiring them to draw evidence directly from texts?What kinds of writing are used with opportunities that support integrating reading as well?
-There should be minimal use of decontextualized prompts that ask students to detail personal experiences or opinions or prompts that ask students to go beyond the text. - Are writing opportunities (and instruction) embedded in every day's curriculum, or are they stand-alone, decontextualized activities and exercises? - How much instructional support is available for teachers to guide students' understanding of developing ideas, as well as integrating evidence from texts and other sources?
+- How much instructional time is spent building students' writing skills over the course of the school year? - How frequently do students engage in evidence-based writing requiring them to draw evidence directly from texts?
+What kinds of writing are used with opportunities that support integrating reading as well?
+There should be minimal use of decontextualized prompts that ask students to detail personal experiences or opinions or prompts that ask students to go beyond the text. - Are writing opportunities (and instruction) embedded in daily curriculum, or are they stand-alone, decontextualized activities and exercises? - How much instructional support is available for teachers to guide students' understanding of developing ideas, building components of structured writing (e.g., paragraphs, introductions, conclusions, etc.) as well as integrating evidence from texts and other sources?